brilliantbadger/supersecret-LMcodequest-guide/Arrays/README.md

 >***NOTE:*** *For more information on the range() function can be found [here] (placeholder)*

+## Iterating over a Nested List

+## Iterating over a Dictionary

 ## Converting ALL String Elements to Integers

-Need to convert all the elements in a list form strings to integers?
-Check this out!

 ```py
 newList = ['1', '2', '3', '4', '5']